StationEx/StationEx/README.md

 A package is a curated collection of features with specific configuration values.
 Package authors select features and provide configuration overrides to create a cohesive gameplay experience.

+## Support

+The project is community supported.
+Please join us on the [StationEx Discord](https://discord.com/invite/6g9hMZQ864).

 ## License

 All components of this project are licensed under [The MIT License](https://opensource.org/license/mit) and are attributed to all of the authors.